 Welcome to about my My Aero Gardening website.
+An incredibly easy method that works for all.
 My name is Yvonne; I love Aero Gardening plants in water without dirt!
-Since I was young, I have been growing plants in water, and Aero Gardening became my passion when it was first introduced in 2008.
+Since I was young, I have been growing plants in water, and Aero Gardening became my passion when first introduced in 2008.
 AeroGarden brought out the first system in 2006.
 It made headlines in Health and Wellbeing, “World’s First Kitchen Garden Appliance.”
 AeroGarden uses NASA’s aeroponic technology and grow lights.

-I would like to share with you my love for growing plants in water without dirt, indoors.
-You can grow just about anything in an AeroGarden, for instance, flowers, herbs, salad leaves, and some vegetables can be grown in water, indoors throughout the year.
+I want to share with you my love for growing plants in water without dirt indoors.
+You can grow just about anything in an AeroGarden.
+For instance, flowers, herbs, salad leaves, and some vegetables can be grown in water, indoors throughout the year.

 Welcome to my Aero Gardening home page.